 About me

 I’m a PhD candidate at the department of Cognitive Science and AI at Tilburg University with Bruno Nicenboim and Afra Alishahi as my supervisors.
-I am working on the development of computational models of reading and sentence processing.
+I am also part of the Computational Psycholinguistics Lab.
+I am working on computational modeling of reading and sentence processing.
 The project relies on methods and ideas from psycholinguistics, artificial intelligence, natural language processing, and Bayesian modeling.

 Interests